MicrosoftDocs/azure-docs/articles/azure-functions/functions-versions.md

 ### Migrate using slots

 Using [deployment slots](functions-deployment-slots.md) is a good way to migrate your function app to the v4.x runtime from a previous version.
 By using a staging slot, you can run your app on the new runtime version in the staging slot and switch to production after verification.
 Slots also provide a way to minimize downtime during upgrade.
-If you need to minimize downtime, follow the steps in [Migrate without a restart](#migrate-without-a-restart).
+If you need to minimize downtime, follow the steps in [Minimum downtime upgrade](#minimum-downtime-upgrade).

-After you've verified your app in the upgraded slot, you can swap the upgrade into production.
-This swap requires setting [`WEBSITE_OVERRIDE_STICKY_EXTENSION_VERSIONS`](functions-app-settings.md#website_override_sticky_extension_versions) in the production slot.
-How you add this setting in the production slot determines whether or not your function app restarts.
+After you've verified your app in the upgraded slot, you can swap the app and new version settings into production.
+This swap requires setting [`WEBSITE_OVERRIDE_STICKY_EXTENSION_VERSIONS=0`](functions-app-settings.md#website_override_sticky_extension_versions) in the production slot.
+How you add this setting affects the amount of downtime required for the upgrade.

 #### Standard upgrade

-If your function app can handle a restart, you can update the `WEBSITE_OVERRIDE_STICKY_EXTENSION_VERSIONS` setting directly in the production slot.
+If your function app can handle the downtime of a full restart, you can update the `WEBSITE_OVERRIDE_STICKY_EXTENSION_VERSIONS` setting directly in the production slot.
 Because changing this setting directly in the production slot causes a restart that impacts availability, consider doing this at a time of reduced traffic.
 You can then swap in the upgraded version from the staging slot.

 The [`Update-AzFunctionAppSetting` PowerShell cmdlet](/powershell/module/az.functions/update-azfunctionappsetting) doesn't currently support slots.
 You must use Azure CLI.